opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 the OVP.
 Hence, these aspects are left for inclusion in future releases of the OVP.

+9. VNF Compliance

+VNF Compliance verifies the VNF template files conform to the requirements documented in by ONAP VNFRQTS project.

+10. VNF Validation

+VNF Validation verifies the VNF is able to onbroad within ONAP and ONAP is able to perform basic orchestration operations with the VNF, including instantiating the VNF on the Cloud Site.

 Scope of the 2019.12 release of the OVP
 ---------------------------------------